 Feld am See in Oberkärnten 1927 – 1987 Villach.

-Architecture study in Graz, employment as self-taught with the Classical Modern.
-1957 first solo exhibition at the Galleria del Cavallino in Venice, followed by an exhibition in the Galerie nächst St. Stephan, Vienna.
-In 1959 he moves to Paris, where he joins the group “Zero-Avantgarde”.
+Architectural studies in Graz, employment as an autodidact with Classical Modernism.
+1957 first solo exhibition at the Galleria del Cavallino in Venice, followed by an exhibition at Galerie next St. Stephan, Vienna.
+1959 He moved to Paris, where he joined the group “Zero-Avantgarde”.

-1963 First solo exhibition in Paris at Galerie Weiler; followed by exhibitions in Klagenfurt, The Hague, Rome and in the Kunsthalle Bern, then again several exhibitions in France.
-1964-1968 he publishes his own cultural journal in which – as a result of the failed Paris 68 revolution – mostly pessimistic articles on art and culture appear.
+1963 first solo exhibition in Paris at Galerie Weiler; this is followed by exhibitions in Klagenfurt, The Hague, Rome and the Kunsthalle Bern, then again several exhibitions in France.
+In 1964-1968 he published his own cultural magazine, in which – as a result of the failed Paris 68 Revolution – predominantly pessimistic articles about art and culture appear.

-1971 return to Austria, 1977 large retrospective in the Carinthian Provincial Gallery.
-In the 80s simplification (“brutalization”) of artistic means.
-Bischoffshausen undertakes many trips (including to Taiwan, which were processed in a “Taiwan Report” series) to gain more distance to the difficult bearable “cultural operation”.
-Increasing isolation and health problems characterize the last years of life of this great Austrian avant-gardist, whose proximity to the “Zero” group, and especially to the art of Lucio Fontana, is still insufficiently appreciated.
+1971 Return to Austria, 1977 major retrospective in the Carinthian Landesgalerie.
+In the 1980s simplification (“brutalization”) of artistic means.
+Bischoffshausen makes many trips (e.g. to Taiwan, which were processed in a “Taiwan Report” series) in order to gain more distance from the hard-to-bear “cultural enterprise”.
+Increasing isolation and health problems characterize the last years of his life of this great Austrian avant-gardist, whose closeness to the “Zero” group and especially to the art of Lucio Fontana are not yet sufficiently appreciated.